jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 app monitoring, and features from ecosystem partners and open source, all through an as-a-service model in the cloud.

-Before you can use the Bluemix capabilities, [sign up for free](https://bluemix.net/).

-After you sign up, you can find helpful information on the Bluemix website:
+You can find helpful information on the Bluemix website:

 * [Getting Started with Bluemix](https://www.ng.bluemix.net/docs/#)
 * [Bluemix Overview](https://www.ng.bluemix.net/docs/#overview/overview.html#overview)